DeutscheBahnAG/components/packages/react/src/container/README.md

 ## Margins

 Work exactly like paddings but addionally allow `auto` as value.
 Usually aligend (`variant`) Containers are are better choice over using `auto`.

+For pixel values and available t-shirt sizes see also: [Spacings](https://dpp.bahn-x.de/foundation/grid/spacings)

 ```jsx
 import { Theme } from '@db-design/react';